Types of workpieces and materials

 Each Woodwork for Inventor part has one required Fill Workpiece and can have extra optional Cover Workpieces.
 Each workpiece, in turn, is produced from a selected material.
 Thus a part can consists of:

-1. Fill workpiece.
+1. Fill workpiece

-2. Additional cover workpieces.
+2. Additional cover workpieces

 In the Autodesk Inventor environment, the constructor creates geometry for furniture parts.
 Using Woodwork for Inventor tools, the constructor can assign a fill material to the part and indicate which surfaces of the part should be covered by different cover materials.
 When generating reports containing information about such a part, the system automatically breaks down this information into required workpieces containing relevant materials.
 For example, a cut shelf can only consist of a single workpiece, i. e. board type material.
 If the edge of the shelf is covered with a band, it means that such a part consists of two workpieces: board workpiece and edge band workpiece.
 Depending on the part geometry, material grain direction and oversizes, workpieces have length, width and height automatically calculated by the Woodwork for Inventor add-on which are used in generating data in reports and calculating required quantities of materials.
 One exception applies in this case: the amount of paint required to cover a surface is calculated in terms of surface area and thickness of the layer of paint.
-It is important to note that the part size and the size of the workpiece from which the part is produced, may differ (see Dimension calculation section).
+It is important to note that the part size and the size of the workpiece from which the part is produced, may differ (see Part and blank size calculations section).

 The fill material is usually a solid piece of material, e. g. chipboard or solid wood.
 However, in the production of wooden products, there are situations where a fill workpiece of the part can be composed from other workpieces.
 There are two cases in Woodwork for Inventor where a fill workpiece is not a solid piece of material:

-1. Multilayer board.
+1. Multilayer board

-2. Composite part.
+2. Composite part

 A multilayer board is produced by the manufacturer by gluing several layers together using different boards.
 If necessary, such a “sandwich” can be covered with a veneer or paint.
 This “sandwich” is later cut into separate parts, thus Woodwork for Inventor considers such a multilayer board as a material and not a workpiece.
 The composition of such a material is described in the Woodwork for Inventor material database, using the multilayer board constructor.

-Composite parts.
+Composite workpieces.
 A furniture part can be produced in several stages.
 First stage includes manufacturing of parts which are then glued together or otherwise attached to one another to form a single workpiece.
 Such a workpiece can be subjected to additional processing, e. g. calibration, drilling, edge-banding or painting, in this way creating the end form of the part.
 In Woodwork for Inventor such parts are referred to as composite parts.
 It is considered that such a part consists of a composite workpiece which is made from two separate parts.

 Such a part is designed by deriving a part assembly (Autodesk Inventor Derive Component command).
 If the derived assembly consists of Woodwork for Inventor parts, the system itself automatically recognizes such a situation and generates relevant data about the part workpiece consisting of the parts that have their own respective workpieces.